Tiendil/tiendil-org-content/content/posts/2024-05-01-about-book-the-net-and-the-butterfly/en.md

 Many of the experiments in the book smell strongly of [WEIRD](https://en.wikipedia.org/wiki/Psychology#WEIRD_bias).

 At the end of the book, there is a chapter about the need for a higher altruistic goal (purpose) that would turn your work into a mission.
 However, the authors do not say a word about the number of people who not only "burned out" on this path, but simply broke their lives and the lives of others.

+## Conclusion

+If you are completely unaware of "how to manage your brain," the book will show you where to start.
+But perceive the information from it carefully, critically.